jxmot/zipremote/README.md

 **First Level** - This is accomplished on the "site" side by checking the visiting IP address against a list of "approved" IP addresses. **NOTE**: This has been disabled in order to make it easier to get everything running.
 And later you can add IPs to `ipvalid.json`.

 **Second Level** - This is accomplished by the use of a "key" and a "path ID".
-With those two parameters the client identifies itself and selects a predetermined path and zip operation(*files only, or recursive*).
+With those two parameters the client identifies itself and selects a predetermined path and zip operation.

 **Third Level** - When you create the folder to contain the `site` files do not use the name `zipremote` or `site` to contain the `site` files.
 Make it obscure by using a randomized name.